smkent/3d/docs/getting-started/slicer-setup.md

 # Slicer setup

 A 3D printer works by building an object layer by layer.
-To print an object from a 3D model, the model needs to be converted to a layer-by-layer representation for the printer to use called **G-code**.
-This is done using a type of software called a **slicer**.
+To print an object from a 3D model, a set of instructions on how to create the model layer-by-layer needs to be created.
+These instructions are called **G-code**.
+G-code is created using a type of software called a **slicer**.

 There are many slicer softwares available.
 Two popular options are [PrusaSlicer][prusaslicer] and [Ultimaker Cura][cura], which are free and open